 The acceptable minimums, set forth by the shooting experts of 50 or more years ago, need to be reestablished.
 In other words, the rifles and cartridges, and even bullet weights for that matter, that were considered marginal in years past, are no longer marginal.

 A good example is the .270 Winchester as an elk cartridge, which in the past has been considered too light.
 The monometal bullet has changed that idea; a good 140- or 150-grain monometal bullet will neatly dispatch any elk God ever put on earth.
 Another way of looking at it is from the bullet weight perspective.
 The performance of a .308 caliber, 150- or 165-grain monometal will be on par with a 180-grain cup-and-core.
 That changes things.

 Now, about those bonded core bullets.
 By chemically bonding the core to the jacket, you get a bullet that will expand reliably, but the bonding process prevents any separation.

-The grooved bullet shank shows its face again in the bonded core realm in the guise of the North Fork bullet.
+The shank with a bullet groove shows its face again in the bonded core realm in the guise of the North Fork bullet.
 There are many little grooves along the shanks of these bullets, again reducing pressure and showing fantastic accuracy.
 My 6.5-284 Norma has put five 140-grain North Fork hollowpoints into ½ MOA routinely.

-The dangerous-game solids also have this ‘grooved shank’ feature, with the Woodleigh Hydrostatically Stabilized Solid coming quickly to mind.
+The dangerous-game solids also have this bullet groove feature, with the Woodleigh Hydrostatically Stabilized Solid coming quickly to mind.
 You’re starting to see a trend here.